Jaakk0S/messageboard/README.md

 This creates a local web server into port 3000 that handles message objects with content (title, sender, content, url).
 You can:
 - PUT objects as JSON
-- GET objects as versions (short, full) and formats (JSON, XML)
+- GET objects as versions (short, full) and formats (JSON, XML) Fields are validated.
+URL needs to be a valid URL.

 ## Prerequisites